 If oral treatments are not an option for your dog, never fear!
 Bravecto Spot On for Dogs covers your dog for ticks and fleas for 6 whole months with each application.
 Alternatively you can use a tick collar such as Seresto which is effective for 8 months against paralysis ticks.

 What To Do If You Find a Paralysis Tick On Your Pet

 If you think you have found a paralysis tick on your pet, the first step is to carefully try and remove it.

-How to remove a tick: When removing, do not put pressure on the tick, pressing on or rupturing the tick during removal can force additional toxins into your pet.
+When removing, do not put pressure on the tick, as pressing on or rupturing the tick during removal can force additional toxins into your pet.
 If you are not confident in your ability to remove the tick seek immediate veterinary assistance.

-The easiest and least painful method to remove a tick is to use a Tick Twister this tool allows you to get under the tick's head to remove the entire parasite easily in one go.
+The easiest and least painful method to remove a tick is to use a Tick Twister.
+This tool allows you to get under the tick's head to remove the entire parasite easily in one go.
 Tick Twisters are a handy addition to your Pet First Aid Kit.